astronomer/docs/astro/astro-architecture.md

 ### Cluster

-A _cluster_ on Astro is a Kubernetes cluster that hosts the infrastructure required to run Airflow environments, also known as [Deployments](#deployment) in Astro.
-You can either use a pre-configured cluster, called a standard cluster, or create a cluster for exclusive use by your team, called a [dedicated cluster](create-dedicated-cluster.md).
+A _cluster_ in Astro is a Kubernetes cluster that hosts the infrastructure required to run your Airflow environments, also known as [Deployments](#deployment) in Astro.
+There are two types of clusters in Astro:

+- *Standard cluster*: It is a multi-tenant pre-configured cluster.
+Astro allows you to choose a standard cluster, from a supported cloud provider and region, to host your Deployments in isolated Kubernetes namespaces.
+See [available cloud providers and regions for Standard cluster](resource-reference-hosted.md#standard-cluster-configurations).

+- *Dedicated cluster*: It is a single-tenant cluster for exlcusive use by your organization or team.
+Dedicated clusters provide more configuration options for [cloud providers, regions](resource-reference-hosted.md#dedicated-cluster-configurations), [private network connectivity](https://docs.astronomer.io/astro/category/connect-to-external-resources), and [security](authorize-workspaces-to-a-cluster.md) than standard clusters.
+To use a Dedicated cluster in your Astro Deployment, you must create it first by selecting the cloud provider and region of your choice.
+See [Create a Dedicated cluster](create-dedicated-cluster.md).
+Dedicated cluster has an additional charge.

 For both cluster types, Astro manages all underlying infrastructure and provides secure connectivity options to all data services in your ecosystem.

 ### Organization